Listen to the 10-minute podcast version

 After starting STEPS Ministries, I didn’t use the term “high-functioning alcoholic” to describe what I was like when I was drinking.
 I didn’t want to appear prideful or act like I wasn’t a real alcoholic.

-But I began to notice that the term seemed to connect with many people.
+But I noticed that the term seemed to connect with many people.
 And it’s interesting: What are high-functioning alcoholics (HFAs)?
 How does someone know if they are one?
 If they really are high-functioning, does it even matter if they drink?

 People ask if there are many of them out there.
 Yes, millions, and there always have been.

-You know them: Socrates, Vincent Van Gogh, Alexander the Great, Benjamin Franklin, and Ulysses Grant.
+You have heard of many of them: Socrates, Vincent Van Gogh, Alexander the Great, Benjamin Franklin, and Ulysses Grant.
 Plus Mark Twain, Winston Churchill, Boris Yeltsin, William Faulkner, and Frank Sinatra.

 Understanding High-Functioning Alcoholics

-Addiction is a compulsive behavior we repeat over and over and find hard to stop, even though it has negative consequences.
+Addiction is a compulsive behavior we repeat over and over and find hard to stop though it has negative consequences.

 But a HFA is still an alcoholic.
 Which means they need alcohol, and they use it to feel a way they can’t feel otherwise.
 To relax, or handle stress, or turn their brain off so they can rest for a while.
 It’s part of how they cope with life.
 They may be able to abstain from drinking for periods of time, but they soon find themselves thinking about when and how they can drink again.